 One of the first things you should be doing is canceling any access the employee might have to computer files and buildings.

-Make sure your IT person cancels passwords to any company digital files so you can secure your company’s electronic data.
+Instruct your IT person to cancel passwords to any company’s digital files so you can secure your company’s electronic data.

 4. Benefits